shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

 It means that although I can fragments like normal models, I can't persist them through Ember Data, in another word, `fragment.save()` or `fragment.destroyRecord()` would not work.

 Luckily, not being able to persist fragments is definitely not the end of the world, it can be workarounded.
-For instance, you can always use `this.controllerFor('author').get('model').save()`, or the way I prefer, bubble the action up to the parent route:
+For instance, I can inject the parent controll like `this.controllerFor('author').get('model').save()`, or the way I prefer, bubble the action up to the parent route:

 ```javascript
 // controller/books.js